hypernumbers/LuvvieScript/README.md

          [{clause,14,[],[],
 ```

-Once this has been transformed so the line numbers have been replaced by a tuple of file name and line no, it can be **translated** into javascript - the compilation step is fairly trivial.
+Once this has been transformed so the line numbers have been replaced by a tuple of file name, line no and column no, it can be **translated** into the Javascript AST.

 At the moment the javascript being produced is only fragmentary, but these fragments can be used to demonstrate the intermediate pseudo-tokens.